Admissions FAQ and contact

 When is the next application period for international programmes?

-Can I submit a late application for the spring semester 2022?
+Can I submit a late application for the autumn semester 2023?

 Entry requirements and selection